You've got broken stainless steel that needs a weld.

 What kind of Stainless Steel Do You Have?

-The first step in deciding what you can use to weld your piece with, is to establish what kind of stainless steel you are dealing with.
+The first step in deciding what you can use to weld your piece with is to establish what kind of stainless steel you have.
 The steel you are welding is called the base metal.

 300 series stainless steel is the most widely manufactured and used.